leoncyao/blog/_posts/May/2019-05-13-RationalTangles.md

 <br>
 <img src = "{{site.baseurl}}/assets/img/TangleExample.jpg">
 <!--more-->
 The purple arrows point to crossings inherent to the knot diagram, while the blue arrows represent the 4 intersections between the circle and the knot diagram.
+To save on ink we still stop drawing the circle from now on and only draw the intersections, but know that there is a circle that seperates the tangle from the rest of the knot at exactly 4 points.

 One particular type of tangle is called a rational tangle.
 We construct rational tangles in the following way: